RIP to Guitar God Eddie Van Halen

-In the glorious, spandex-clad late seventies and early eighties, Eddie Van Halen’s fret-torturing fingers ruled the cock rock universe.
+In the glorious, spandex-clad late seventies and early eighties, Van Halen’s fret-torturing fingers seemingly ruled the radio-friendly heavy rock universe.
 Starting with the epic guitar wankery of “Eruption” and classic keg party anthems like “Runnin’ With the Devil” and “Unchained” and then peaking (commercially at least) with the monster 1984 album, EVH reigned as the undisputed king of arena-ruling ax men.

 But 1984‘s success heightened tensions between the Van Halen brothers and David Lee Roth, who left the band in 1985 for a solo career.
 The remaining members of Van Halen regrouped around new singer Sammy Hagar, who helped the group top the charts with its next four albums: 5150 (1986), OU812 (1988), For Unlawful Carnal Knowledge (1991) and Balance (1995).

 While Van Halen had reformed with Roth in recent years, Eddie had battled serious health issues, reports NPR.

 Long known for his reclusiveness, Eddie Van Halen battled an assortment of issues with his health in recent years, including hip-replacement surgery in 1999, a bout with tongue cancer in the early 2000s, a history of drug and alcohol abuse that led him to enter a rehabilitation facility in 2007, and surgery for diverticulitis in 2012.